Mental Health Habits | Better Emotional Wellness

 - Add a prebiotic or probiotic to help populate the good bacteria in your gut.
 You can also eat fermented foods like kimchi, kombucha, yogurt, and sauerkraut.

-Essential Oils have a powerful influence emotions and mood.
+Essential Oils have a powerful influence on emotions and mood.
 Next time you are lacking energy, try some citrus essential oils like bergamot, orange, lemon, or grapefruit.
 If you feel you need to destress and get grounded, grab some lavender or vetiver.
 Rose is my favorite, mixed with a citrus oil for grief and sadness.
 Feel free to create a roll-on or diffuse.

-When to Seek Help
+When to Seek Professional Help